serokell/time-warp-nt/notes/shelley/CommunicationPatterns.md

 starting other conversations to publish each datum.

 It's not clear whether this has any big advantages or disadvantages.

+Decided: we'll use one time-warp conversation for the whole subscription.
+The subscriber can add/remove topics, ACK published keys, and send keepalive messages.
+The publisher can send keys and values.

 ### Changes to time-warp